-The work career must be considered to begin from one's first employment, not only after graduation.
+The work career must be considered to begin from one's first employment and not only after graduation.
 Combining studies and working should be easy.
 The protection against dismissal must be equally strong for all employees, regardless of their age.
 Legislative measures should strengthen the position of especially students and others in weak negotiation positions.
-Also such employment for which there is no set minimum amount of hours should make one eligible for unemployment benefits and the possibility to accept other work if needed.
-All students and professions should be treated equally and consistently regarding studying while on unemployment benefits.
+Also, such employment for which there is no set minimum number of hours should make one eligible for unemployment benefits and the possibility to accept other work if needed.